On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

-However, many derivatives of the data $g$ are required to get high order approximation and the complexity then severely increases for multidimensional situations.
+However, many derivatives of the datum $g$ are requireobtain a high order approximation and the complexity then severely increases for multidimensional situations.
 As explained in \cite{Vilar15}, the simplified inverse Lax-Wendroff procedure of order $d$ with simplified order $k_d$ that we call “S$k_d$ILW$d$” may be used when derivatives of $g$ are not known.
 Therefore, the first $k_d-1$ derivatives of $g$ are considered and then for the next terms between order $k_d$ and $d$, an extrapolation procedure is used.
-Finally the general formula is the following one
+Finally the general formula is, for $j \in \interval{-r}{-1}$, the following one